Mazdaratti/AWS_Labs/VPC_Basics_5_NLB/README.md

 ---

-## 🧱 Terraform Project Structure – NLB Lab
+## 🛠️ Terraform Infrastructure as Code (IaC) – NLB Lab

-This Terraform project mirrors the manual setup of a **Network Load Balancer architecture** with private EC2 instances.
-It follows **modular best practices**, promoting reuse and maintainability.
+This project uses **modular Terraform** to provision the same architecture built manually through the AWS Console.
+It follows **best practices** for clarity, reuse, and scalability.

 ---